The truth about fish oil

-In the United States, sales of fish oil, commonly sold as the nutritional supplement omega-3 fatty acids, reach about $1.2 billion a year.
+In the United States, sales of fish oil, commonly sold as the nutritional supplement omega-3 fatty acids, reached $2.25 billion in 2014.
 Touted for its ability to do just about everything but leap tall buildings, fish oil has become one of the trendiest supplements out there.
 It's the third most widely used dietary supplement, after vitamins and minerals.

 According to the National Institutes of Health, people use fish oil to help with heart disease, stroke, depression, psychosis, attention deficit-hyperactivity disorder, Alzheimer’s disease, dry eyes, glaucoma, age-related macular degeneration, painful periods, breast pain, miscarriage, high blood pressure in pregnancy, diabetes, asthma, developmental coordination disorders, movement disorders, dyslexia, obesity, kidney disease, osteoporosis, certain diseases related to pain and swelling, psoriasis, preventing weight loss, and preventing high blood pressure and kidney damage, among other things.
 Somewhere along the line, popular opinion deemed fish oil a miracle panacea.